Skip to content

 For example, to update the order search index:

-h_ use <env>
+h_ manage use <session>

-h_ search update order
+h_ manage update-search order

 If you want to see the status of an ongoing update, or just check the status of the search indexes in general, you can check Hantera’s signals:

-h_ signals processes/hantera/graph -w
+h_ manage signals graph -w

-When using the GraphQL API to query, you may use the phrase argument to add phrase search filtering to the result.
-Phrase filter is applied in combination with any filter you might apply as well. orderBy is not affected by phrase search.
+When using the Graph to query, you may use the phrase argument to add phrase search filtering to the result.
+Phrase filter is applied in combination with any filter you might apply as well. orderBy is not allowed in combination with phrase.
+Records are automatically sorted by search rank, which is basically how well the search phrase matches the node.

 POST https://<hantera-hostname>/resources/graph